 I reach a high plateau with some deep ponds in.
 It seems like the ancient have made them, perhaps for fresh water?
 An impressive limestone wall encloses the area and I follow it back.
 I pass what might be some stone quarries, unless it is storage for water?

 At three, I call it a day.
 Not that I don't have energy for more: It is just about saving a bit for a sunny day.
-I head home across the find an almost free parking - way up the island hills.
-On my way to the room, I pass my toothbrush, shampoo and alike in the hallway.
+I head home across the island, and try to find an almost free parking - way up the island hills.
+On my way to the room, I pass my toothbrush, shampoo and alike in the hallway!?!
 At least my clothing and computer is still in the draws.

 I make some tea and start working.
 At eight, I head out in-between some showers and grab a humus wrap.
 I make several slideshows, the better photos are in Day 1.